andyvanee/andyvanee/source/posts/2013-11-29-accidental-cms.md

 I'd like to propose another.
 A technique that I've been using more and more:

-### Fake Models
+### Static Models

+These are models that look and behave just like your standard database-backed models, with the exception that they just store hard-coded values.

-In most cases, it's pretty easy to mimic the interface of your standard model classes.
+It should be pretty easy to mimic the interface of your standard model classes.
 The rest of your code doesn't need to know where that data is coming from, and doesn't need to change if you decide it really needs to be database backed.

 Here's how it looks in DataMapper: